Michael West (journalist): Journalism career

 West's career in journalism began at The Australian Financial Review.
 He later wrote a column at The Australian newspaper titled 'Margin Call', for which he was praised by the founder of Crikey, Stephen Mayne; as being 'one of the few financial journalists out there having a go at some of the business practices employed by the likes of Macquarie Bank and Babcock & Brown'.
 In 2005, he won the business journalism Walkley Award for his article at The Australian titled "Allstate".

 He later became business editor and commentator at the Sydney Morning Herald.
 At the SMH his writing was particularly focused upon the Australian tax interests of multinational companies including Twitter, Google, and Facebook.
 His stories about tax evasion by multinationals, and corruption in the Australian electricity sector contributed to the establishment of two Senate Inquiries.

 In May 2016, West was part of an estimated 30 forced redundancies made by Fairfax Media.
 In an interview, West described the situation at Fairfax as 'grim' and accused the publisher of pursuing a click-bait strategy.

-After leaving Fairfax, he set up an independent media outlet with a large team of staff and writers that regularly publishes high impact investigative journalism via columns and the West Report video series.